-Compare Life Insurance Quotes
+Find Cheap Life Insurance Quotes in Your Area

-What is Credit Insurance?
+What is credit insurance?

-- Credit life insurance - Pays off a debt if you pass away.
+- Credit life insurance pays off a debt if you pass away.

-- Credit unemployment insurance - Covers loan payments if you are laid off from your job.
+- Credit unemployment insurance covers loan payments if you are laid off from your job.
 May be limited to a certain number of payments or total amount paid.

-- Credit property insurance - Covers property used to secure a loan, such as a boat or car.
+- Credit property insurance covers property used to secure a loan, such as a boat or car.
 Coverage is only applicable if property is damaged or destroyed during the period of the loan.

 Group credit life insurance policies are generally sold to lenders, such as banks and credit unions, who offer you coverage when you obtain a loan.
 The policy's benefit, or face value, will typically be tied to your outstanding balance, so it decreases over time as you pay off the loan.

 Credit and disability life insurance premiums can be structured in one of two ways:

 |Single premium||Yes||Single-premium policies can be particularly costly because you don't actually pay a one-time fee.
 Instead, the total cost of coverage is added to your outstanding balance, meaning you pay interest on it.|